New realisation of light thermal dark matter with enhanced detection prospects: New realisation of light thermal dark matter

 From the left panel of Fig.~\ref{fig:plot_allowed}, it is evident that if the mediator initially has a very light mass (i.e., \(m_\phi=10\) MeV), excessive annihilation of DM into the light mediator leads to DM under-abundance, as indicated by the green dot-dashed line.
 However, by reducing the annihilation rate through adjusting the mediator mass close to the DM mass (\(m_\phi \sim m_\chi \)), thereby reducing the phase space, it is possible to induce early DM freeze-out, resulting in a larger DM freeze-out abundance.
-This abundance is subsequently depleted after the FOPT, which is marked by the blue dashed vertical line in the figure corresponding to BP1 of the Table~\ref{tab1} with \(T_n=3.10\) MeV.
+This abundance is subsequently depleted after the FOPT due to sudden decrease in mediator mass, which is marked by the blue dashed vertical line in the figure corresponding to BP1 of the Table~\ref{tab1} with \(T_n=3.10\) MeV.
 After FOPT, the depletion of \(Y_\chi\) occurs because the mediator mass abruptly changes to a smaller value during FOPT, breaking the inhibition due to phase space suppression.
 Eventually, this process falls below the Hubble expansion, saturating the DM abundance to the required value, as depicted by the red dot-dashed line.
-The release of latent heat from the FOPT does not lead to further depletion of the relic as $T_{\rm RH} \approx T_n$ for the benchmark points shown in Table \ref{tab1}.
-The evolution can be understood more clearly by comparing the interaction rate for the DM annihilation (\(\Gamma=n_\chi \langle \sigma v \rangle_{\chi\chi \to \phi \phi}\)) with the Hubble expansion rate which is shown on the right panel of Fig.~\ref{fig:plot_allowed}.
+The release of latent heat from the FOPT does not cause much dilution of DM relic as $T_{\rm RH} \approx T_n$ for the benchmark points in Table \ref{tab1}.
+The evolution can also be understood by comparing the interaction rate for the DM annihilation (\(\Gamma=n_\chi \langle \sigma v \rangle_{\chi\chi \to \phi \phi}\)) with the Hubble expansion rate which is shown on the right panel of Fig.~\ref{fig:plot_allowed}.
+It is worth mentioning that some earlier works \cite{Elor:2021swj, Baker:2016xzo, Cohen:2008nb, Croon:2020ntf, Hashino:2021dvx} also studied the role of phase transitions on DM properties.
+But here we utilise it to thermally under-abundant GeV scale DM with enhanced detection prospects ranging from direct detection, astrophysical structure formation, stochastic GW among others.